-All of us know who the millennial learners are.
-Millennials are a generation of people born between the 1980’s and the 2000’s.
+All of us know who millennial learners are.
+Millennials are a generation of people born between 1980 and 2000.
 However, have we considered who these millennials are poised to be in the next 5 years, or more specifically by 2025?

 Well, it is estimated that millennials will constitute roughly 75% of the entire working population by 2025.
 Now, this is something that makes the millennial population very important to understand.
 Born in the age of electronics and remote communications, millennials have for long been mistaken as entitled, spoilt, lazy, and straightforward.
 However, it cannot be further away from the truth.

 Millennials are the most driven generation of people.
 They believe in growing aggressively within the corporate space.
 Venturing to start new businesses does not scare them.
 They are smart workers and competing to excel is something they are born to do.

 Millennials would scoff at the onboarding processes that generations before them underwent.
 We are talking about the traditional employee handbook, which was the onboarding and employee training experience for Gen X and boomers.

 Where Gen X and boomers worked solely for money and stability, millennials are notorious for working towards massive personal gains, fame, and towards making a difference.